Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 For example, to produce on average one 2-primate we need $c_1=4$ single photons per attempt and we must take on average $1/p_2\simeq3.5$ attempts where $p_2=20\sqrt{2}-28\simeq 28.4\%$ \cite{bartolucci2021creation}.
 Hence, a 2-primate state requires on average $3.518\times 4 \simeq 14.072$ photons to produce.
 The 4-GHZ state then requires $c_2=2$ 2-primate states costing a total of 28 photons on average, and it succeeds with a probability of $p_3=(3+2\sqrt{2})/64\simeq 9.11\%$ corresponding to an average of $1/p_3\simeq 10.98$ attempts.
 Thus, the average number of photons needed to produce one 4-GHZ state on average is $\sim 309$, as originally derived in Ref. \cite{bartolucci2021creation}.

-In the Supplementary, we formally extend this method for any number of MUX stages.
+In Appendix~\ref{sec:appNAvg}, we extend this method to any number of MUX stages.
 This gives a recursive formula to compute the cumulative average number of photons consumed to succeed the $i$th stage: